 Why Your Credit Report Matters

-It’s not uncommon for consumers to focus on their credit scores instead of what’s in the credit report, and for a valid reason.
-Your credit score is the three-digit number lenders, and creditors use to determine if you’re eligible for credit cards and loan products, along with the terms you’ll receive.
+It’s not uncommon for consumers to focus on their credit scores instead of what’s in the credit report for a valid reason.
+Your credit score is the three-digit number lenders and creditors use to determine if you’re eligible for credit cards and loan products, along with the terms you’ll receive.
 In many instances, credit scores are also used by landlords to decide if they should approve or deny your application for an apartment, condo or rental home.
 And some insurance companies set coverage costs based on this number.

-Still, ignoring your credit report isn’t a smart move as the information in it is used to calculate your credit score.
+Still, ignoring your credit report isn’t a smart move, as the information in it is used to calculate your credit score.
 Below is a breakdown of how your FICO score, which is used by 90 percent of lenders and creditors to make decisions, is determined:

 - Payment history (35 percent)